Celebrity Cricket League: Fourth season

 CCL Season 4 had a bigger reach than the earlier seasons as Colors TV had come in as a broadcast partner for the Mumbai Heroes games and Rishtey TV telecasted all the games.
 Karnataka Bulldozers qualified for the finals for the fourth consecutive year.
 They won the cup by defeating Kerala Strikers.

 Fifth season

 CCL season 5 was the most successful season in terms of revenues and television viewership.
 As per TAM, CCL was the second most viewed sporting league in the country due to its reach delivered through Colors in Hindi-speaking markets and Sun Network Channels in South India.
 Telugu Warriors won the trophy for the first time by defeating 2-time champion Chennai Rhinos.

 Sixth season

 A new team, Punjab De Sher, representing the Punjab film industry, was introduced in place of Veer Marathi.
 Daler Mehndi was the brand ambassador of the team, with Sonu Sood the captain.
 Mr. Puneet and Navraj Hans were the owners of the team.
 Punjab De Sher selected new players for the team.
 Telugu Warriors won the cup for the second time.

+Tenth season

+In CCL Season 10, the first schedule took place at the UAE's Sharjah Stadium, with an introduction ceremony held near the Burj Khalifa.
+Five teams displayed extraordinary all-round performances, winning three out of four matches each.
+However, Telugu Warriors lagged behind due to their net run rate, while Karnataka, Mumbai, Bengal, and Chennai advanced to the semifinals.
+In the finals, Karnataka and Bengal faced off, with Bengal emerging as the new champions of the season.

+Eleventh season

+Only seven teams participated as Kerala did not take part.
+Defending champions Bengal continued their dominant form, winning all four of their league matches.
+Bengaluru maintained their usual standard with three wins, while Punjab reached the semifinals for the first time.
+Chennai, initially planning to withdraw due to financial reasons, stayed in the tournament following Sudeep's request and made it to the finals.
+In the final match, Punjab defeated Chennai, securing the championship after 11 years.